samoscon/membersactivities-framework/README.md

 3. Execute in your project root folder "composer install".
 4. Copy the files and folders under ./vendor/samoscon/membersactivities-framework/example/ to your root folder
+5. Set-up a datebase with the DatabaseSetup.sql
-5. Update the ./config/app_options.ini file with your passwords and settings and (if applicable) copy your Google Wallet Ticket key.json file in the config folder
+6. Update the ./config/app_options.ini file with your passwords and settings and (if applicable) copy your Google Wallet Ticket key.json file in the config folder
-6. Set-up a datebase with the DatabaseSetup.sql
 7. Insert manually a first member with a [name], [email], role = "A", active = "1", subscriptionuntil = "2099-12-31"
-        (no password required, as you will set-up a password during your first login)
+        (no password required, as you will set-up a password during your first login) in your database

+AND YOUR READY TO TEST AND DEVELOP YOUR OWN PROJECT